cyberark/authn-jwt-gitlab/README.md

-# authn-jwt-gitlab
+# Conjur Gitlab Plugin

 ## Description
 This project creates a Docker image that includes a Go binary that can be used to authenticate a JWT token against Conjur Secrets Manager and retrieve a secret value.
 Ubuntu, Alpine, and UBI-FIPS versions are available.
-The secret value is returned to STDOUT and can be used in a GitLab CI pipeline.

 ## Certification level
 [![](https://img.shields.io/badge/Certification%20Level-Certified-28A745?)](https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md)